amphora-engine/amphora-docs/Writerside/topics/Drawing-Sprites.md

 ### Description of Parameters {id="params_frameset"}

-- The `spr` parameter to which the created frameset should be attached.
 - The `name` parameter is the name of the frameset to be created.
-This must be unique among framesets attached to any given `AmphoraImage`, but different `AmphoraImage` instances can have framesets with identical names (ie. an `AmphoraImage` player1 cannot have two framesets both called idle, but player1 and player2 can each have a frameset called idle).
+This must be unique among framesets attached to any given `Amphora::Sprite`, but different `Amphora::Sprite` instances can have framesets with identical names (ie. an `Amphora::Sprite` player1 cannot have two framesets both called idle, but player1 and player2 can each have a frameset called idle).
-- The `override_img` parameter is the name of an image resource to use instead of the one specified when creating the `AmphoraImage`.
+- The `override_img` parameter is the name of an image resource to use instead of the one specified when creating the `Amphora::Sprite`.
-If this is `nullptr`, the image specified when creating the `AmphoraImage` will be used.
+If this is `nullptr`, the image specified when creating the `Amphora::Sprite` will be used.
-- The `sx` and `sy` parameters are the upper left pixel of the first frame of the animation described by the frameset on the spritesheet named in the `AmphoraImage` `name` parameter.
+- The `sx` and `sy` parameters are the upper left pixel of the first frame of the animation described by the frameset on the spritesheet named in the `Amphora::Sprite` `name` parameter.
 - The `w` and `h` parameters are the width and height of the frames for the described animation.
 <warning>
 In any given animation, each frame must be of the same dimensions
 </warning>
 - The `off_x` and `off_y` parameters specify a pixel offset to be applied to the frames in an animation.
-These numbers will be subtracted from the position of the `AmphoraImage`.
+These numbers will be subtracted from the position of the `Amphora::Sprite`.
 Typically, these will be used to maintain the relative center of a sprite when switching between framesets of different sizes.
 For example, a sprite's idle animation may be 16x32 pixels, but the attack animation might be 32x32 pixels to accommodate a sword swing.
 In this case, switching from an idle state to an attack state would move the visible image to the right.